Building Healthy Families

 Infertility itself is stressful, and nearly everyone has plenty of other sources of stress in their lives (job, traffic, finances…).
 Parenting is also stressful at times, and while parents say that the joy of parenting is worthwhile, it’s still important to learn to control stress in order to be the best parent you can be.
 In addition, higher levels of stress have been linked to infertility, so learning to control your stress can help you to become a parent.

 We know that “stress management” is difficult for most people.
 The idea of controlling stress may even itself become stressful!
-That’s why we’re paired with an expert in Mind-Body Medicine.
-In the Mind-Body Medicine Groups, you’ll learn proven techniques that you can use to manage difficult emotions and stay more calm and joyous amidst challenging circumstances.
+That’s why we will refer you to professionals in counseling and mental health to help you develop lifestyle habits that reduce stress.
+With assistance you can learn proven techniques that you can use to manage difficult emotions and stay more calm and joyous amidst challenging circumstances.